Outer Space Scientific and Technical Subcommittee to Hold 47th Session in Vienna

 Following the endorsement of the Space Debris Mitigation Guidelines of the Committee by the General Assembly in its resolution 62/217, the Subcommittee will review the implementation by Member States of space debris mitigation measures on a voluntary basis through national mechanisms.

 Space-System-Based Disaster Management Support

-The Subcommittee will consider the progress made in 2009 in implementing the United Nations Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER), including the support provided by this programme to response efforts to major disasters, most recently in Haiti.
+The Subcommittee will consider the progress made in 2009 in implementing the United Nations Platform for for Disaster Management and Emergency Response (UN-SPIDER), including the support provided by this programme to response efforts to major disasters, most recently in Haiti.

 On 10 February, the Office for Outer Space Affairs (UNOOSA) will sign cooperation agreements with Pakistan and Ukraine to establish Regional Support Offices that will serve as centres of expertise for implementing the UN-SPIDER.

 Associate Programme Officer, UNOOSA